GoogleCloudPlatform/cpp-samples/getting-started/README.md

 # Getting Started with GCP and C++

-> :warning: This is a work-in-progress, we are writing down the guide in small steps, please do not rely on it until completed.

 ## Motivation

 A typical use of C++ in Google Cloud is to perform parallel computations or data analysis.
 Once completed, the results of this analysis are stored in some kind of database.